thiswillbeyourgithub/repeng/README.md

 # How to replicate my setup
-git clone this repo
+- git clone this repo
-cd into it
+- cd into it
-uv venv
-activate the venv
+- `uv venv` then activate the venv
-make sure you have numpy version 1,26,4 installed uv pip install -e . uv pip install -U gguf
+- install my slightly modified repeng into the venv with `uv pip install -e .`
+- Also might be needed:
+    - `uv pip install -U gguf`
+    - installing `umap-learn` by following [those instructions](https://pypi.org/project/umap-learn/)